safdar-azeem/vue-ssr-lite/README.md

 3. Create an SSR HTML template.
 4. Register it in `applications`.
 5. Add a runtime entry with `kind: 'ssr'`.

+Optional for multi-mode deployments:

+1. Choose role names for your project.
+2. Set `server.role` from an environment variable.
+3. Restrict each entry with `roles`.

 Both application types can run from the same project, build process, and production server.